 - With secure funding, River Nile School has been able to commit to contracts for teaching staff and for provision of services to students.

-- The River Nile Learning Centre continues to provide services that the new River Nile School is unable to deliver, such as education programs for refugee and asylum seeker women who are adults over the age of secondary school.
+- The River Nile Learning Centre continues to provide education programs for refugee and asylum seeker women who’s age, visa or personal circumstances prohibit them from being enrolled in the School.